JUMP TO: Pre-Op and Post-Op Instructions | Why Spay + Neuter | FAQ

 Will my pet receive pain medication?

 All pets receive an injection of pain medication during surgery, this will offer pain management for 8-12 hours after surgery.
-This is now included in the cost of the surgery itself beginning January 1.
-We offer a second optional medication for extra pain relief lasting up to 3 days for an additional $10.
 Do NOT give your pet any medicines such as aspirin or Tylenol for pain, this could be life threatening to your pet.

 How young or old can my pet be to have surgery?